kathiasi/FastPitchMulti/data_preprocessing/sami/readme_preprocessing.md

 The Sámi dataset consists of recordings in three different Sámi language: North, Lule and South, abbreviated as sme, smj and sma, respectively.
 We have altogether 8 different speakers in the dataset: 3 for North Sámi, 4 for Lule Sámi and 1 for South Sámi.

+### Language-independent processing pipeline

+In this section, we describe the pipeline for file preprocessing that we have done for all Sámi datasets.
+Some datasets might have been additionally processed with more steps (depending on the initial quality of the data) which we describe in language-dependent subsections below.

 For all speakers and subsets, we have processed raw recordings as follows:
 * Converting all audio files to .wav and text files to .txt if needed.
 * Checking that the texts match the audio recordings as accurately as possible and editing the text if it diverged from the audio.
 Normalizing (manually) all numbers, abbreviations and acronyms to match the audio.